 What Is Revenue Cycle Management in Healthcare?

-How Does the Healthcare Revenue Cycle Work?
+How the Healthcare Revenue Cycle Management Process Works

 Common Challenges in Revenue Cycle Management

-RCM faces several obstacles that can impact efficiency and profitability:
+Revenue cycle management faces several obstacles that can impact efficiency and profitability:

 - Administrative Burden: Manual processes, such as paper-based billing and claims management, consume valuable time and resources.
 Staff members must navigate multiple payer requirements, leading to inefficiencies and increased labor costs.
 Implementing prior authorization automation can help reduce administrative strain and improve overall workflow efficiency.